FanChenNUS/FanChenNUS.github.io/_portfolio/portfolio-3.md

 ---
-title: "From 2018 to 2022"
+title: "From 2024 to 2025"
-excerpt: "in National University of Singapore, Singapore"
+excerpt: "in University of Liege, European Union"
 collection: portfolio
 ---